Chrissy Teigen & John Legend Wrap Filming On Their Christmas Special, Find Out When It Airs

 It looks like it is going to be a very busy holiday season for John Legend and Chrissy Teigen.
 Legend is also slated to perform at NBC’s Christmas in Rockefeller Center alongside stars such as Diana Ross, Tony Bennett, Brett Eldredge, Kellie Pickler, Pentatonix, Martina McBride, and America’s Got Talent winner, Darci Lynne Farmer.

-The event will be hosted by Today Show anchors, Savannah Guthrie, Hoda Kotb, Al Roker, and Craig Melvin, who will walk viewers through the performances and the lighting of the 72 foot tall Norway Spruce Christmas tree from Wallkill, New York.
+The event will be hosted by Today Show anchors Savannah Guthrie, Hoda Kotb, Al Roker, and Craig Melvin, who will walk viewers through the performances and the lighting of the 72-foot tall Norway Spruce Christmas tree from Wallkill, New York.

 Chrissy Teigen and John Legend’s Christmas special will officially kick off the holiday season on NBC by airing on Nov.
 28.